 Downtown Daytona Beach

 Exploring downtown Daytona Beach is a must.
 There, you will find streets filled with boutique style shops, cafes, and the Jackie Robinson Ballpark.
 Daytona is home to the Daytona Tortugas baseball team, an affiliate of the Cincinnati Reds.
 The Tortugas play at the Jackie Robinson Ballpark April-September.
 Stop in the Angell & Phelps Chocolate Factory for a tour with yummy samples at the end.
 I am certain that your friends would love the chocolate flip-flops or fresh saltwater taffy as a Florida souvenir.

-Daytona Beach is THE Place for Racing Adventures
+THE Place for Racing Adventures

 A trip to Daytona Beach would not be complete without a VIP tour of the Daytona International Speedway.
 Though I am not a NASCAR fan, I loved my tour; anyone would!
 Driving on the speedway, while watching patrons drive the circuit, was pretty cool.
 There is also a photo-op, film, brief history, and top-notch gift shop.
 NASCAR’s history is very fascinating; it is hard to believe that one of the most watched sports originated right here in Daytona.

 The Speedway hosts several races throughout the year, some bringing in 200,000 visitors.
 Events with stock cars, motorcycles, rallycross, and karting can also be found here.
 Dayton 500 and Rolex 24 are the most prestigious races.